-We take children from multiple pre-school settings and rely on their information with regard to transition.
+- We take children from multiple pre-school settings and rely on their information with regard to transition.
 The FS leader liaises with pre-school practitioners.
 We carry out home visits prior to children starting school.
-If required we have offered additional visits, meetings with parents and other professionals.

-- We mix classes up from FS to Y1 and Y1 to Y2 but generally not from Y2 to Y3.
+If required we have offered additional visits, meetings with parents and other professionals. - We mix classes up from FS to Y1 and Y1 to Y2 but generally not from Y2 to Y3.
 Classes are organised with priority being given to balance of academic levels; numbers of boys and girls; additional needs as well as friendship groups. - Most children move to Nook Lane Junior School.
 As part of this transition children visit the school and there are transition meetings between class teachers and SENCO's/ leadership team.
-The SENCO from the junior school attends summer review meetings.
+The SENDCO from the junior school attends summer review meetings.

-16. Do you have an online prospectus?
+1. Do you have an online prospectus?
 Are there open days for families and learners?
+(COP 4.32)

-- Online prospectus can be accessed via website :- www.stannigntoninfants.co.uk - Each year group hosts an evening Information meeting for parents and carers - Class assemblies take place throughout the year - Throughout the year there are a range of opportunities for parents and families to access school.
+- Online prospectus can be accessed via website :- www.stannigntoninfants.co.uk - Each year group hosts an evening Information meeting for parents and carers - Class assemblies take place throughout the year - Throughout the year there are a range of opportunities for parents and families to access school e.g Reading workshop, Science workshop, Handwriting workshop, Family Read

-17. Do you offer outreach to home educating families?
+1. Do you offer outreach to home educating families?
+(COP 4.32)

-• E.g. use of facilities / access to after-school clubs / access to swimming lessons / allowing external candidates to sit exams.
+E.g. use of facilities / access to after-school clubs / access to swimming lessons / allowing external candidates to sit exams.

-COMMENT: Not at presen t
+COMMENT: Not at present

-18. Does your setting offer any additional services for learners with SEND?
+1. Does your setting offer any additional services for learners with SEND?
+(COP 4.32)

-• E.g. residential provision, outreach / training for other providers, enrichment programmes in the local community.
+E.g. residential provision, outreach / training for other providers, enrichment programmes in the local community.

+COMMENT:

-COMMENT: COMMENT: Not at present
+Not at present